jianminchen/Leetcode_Julia/README.md

 I like to encourage myself to share my practice on Leetcode discussion panel.
 It is important to share my C# code and write down my practice, highlights of the practice.
 I like to figure out how I can improve myself in terms of algorithm problem solving.

 The folder is added called [Leetcode discussion](https://github.com/jianminchen/Leetcode_Julia/tree/master/Leetcode%20discussion)

+11/21/2018<br>
+I started to work on medium level algorithms and it is hard to play with medium level algorithms.
+I have good time to work on coding practice every day.

+I start to set goal from getting interviews or weekly contest ranking to submission count.
+I admire those player with over 7,000 or 5,000 submissions.
+I just passed 1,000 submissions mark.
+I am excited to get used to problem solving, I like to be one of those millions programmer who inspire to be great and hard working programmers.